-Prerequisites: BSW, Bachelor of Child & Youth Care or other bachelor-level degree subject to Chair Approval
+Prerequisites: BSW, Bachelor of Child & Youth Care or other bachelor-level degree subject to Chair approval

-SOCW 674-3 Crisis Work With Children/Youth: Restoring
+SOCW 674-3 Crisis Work with Indigenous Children/Youth:

-Balance This course examines the nature and types of crisis situations faced by children and youth, with special attention to Aboriginal children and youth.
-Basic crisis intervention skills are identified and aimed at the restoration of balance.
-There is a particular focus on suicide, including assessment of suicide lethality, intervention skills, skills for working with survivors, cluster suicide and suicide epidemics, and prevention work.
+Restoring Balance This course examines the nature and types of crisis situations faced by children and youth, with special attention to Indigenous children and youth.
+Basic crisis intervention skills aimed at the restoration of balance are identified.
+There is a particular focus on suicide including assessment of suicide lethality, intervention skills, skills for working with survivors, cluster suicide and suicide epidemics, and prevention work.
 The course addresses other trauma or crisis work, critical incident debriefing with children and youth and individual, family and community risk and protective factors.

-Prerequisites: BSW, Bachelor of Child & Youth Care or other bachelor-level degree subject to Chair Approval
+Prerequisites: BSW, Bachelor of Child & Youth Care or other bachelor-level degree subject to Chair approval

-SOCW 675-3 Community-Based Prevention: Creation
+SOCW 675-3 Community-Based Prevention with Indigenous

-Balance This course examines community prevention strategies and risk reduction as it applies to child and youth mental health, and highlights the role and restoration of traditional activities that promote wellness for Aboriginal children and youth.
+Peoples: Creation Balance This course examines community-based prevention strategies and risk reduction as it applies to child and youth mental health and highlights the role and restoration of traditional activities that promote wellness for Indigenous children and youth.
 Interventions and practical application of prevention strategies in relation to suicide, parenting, disability, and other issues are addressed.
 The course emphasizes approaches to identifying and building on existing community programs and community strengths.

-Prerequisites: BSW, Bachelor of Child & Youth Care or other bachelor-level degree subject to Chair Approval
+Prerequisites: BSW, Bachelor of Child & Youth Care or other bachelor-level degree subject to Chair approval